Canon 650D vs Fujifilm X-T20

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 650D and Fujifilm X-T20 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-T20 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 650D does not offer wifi capability.
+In contrast, the 650D does not provide wifi capability.